-Most people have a working knowledge of what iron sights are supposed to do, but often have very little understanding of what makes them work or what they are really good for.
+Most people have a basic working knowledge of what iron sights are supposed to do, but often have very little understanding of what makes them work or what they are really good for.
 I hear it said over and over again these days that red dot sights and scopes are in all ways superior to iron sights, which, for many shooters, are nothing but close-range afterthoughts, but this is far from the truth.

 The first thing we’ll cover is the idea that AR-15 iron sights are cheap and outdated.
-The folks who think that are usually the same people who buy a budget set of low profile Picatinny-mounted iron sights that folds down, think of them strictly as backup sights, and only zero them by making them line up with their red dot in order to co-witness.
+The folks who think that are usually the same people who buy a budget set of low profile Picatinny-mounted iron sights that folds down, think of them strictly as backups, and only zero them by making them line up with their red dot in order to co-witness.

-I don’t want to be a snob about it, but it turns out I am.
-I consider iron sight sets that are in the $150-300 range to be of the best quality.
+I don’t want to be a snob about it, but it turns out I kinda am.
+I consider iron sight sets that are in the $125-300 range to be of the best quality.
 You can even get good set of BUIS with a 45 degree offset in this price range to use in tandem with a magnified optic.

 I talked to a guy at the range when I was working on another article who had a $2,500 AR.
 His nice rifle was sporting a set of knockoff Magpul MBUS flip-ups mounted ‘just in case the SHTF’.
-In addition to being tasteless and tacky, it was obvious to me that he lacked the experience to prioritize the minutia of his gear.
+It was obvious to me that he lacked the experience to prioritize some of the most important aspects of his gear.

 A high quality set of AR-15 iron sights will give you greater precision than any red dot and many scopes.
-If you have cash to burn on a cheap scope in the $200 range, realize that the USA-made, world-class set of sights pictured in this article, the Scalarworks PEAK sights, are $239.00 for the set.
-You can either buy a cheap, easily broken piece of gun show junk, or you can buy something that works and will last.
+If you have cash to burn on a cheap scope in the $200 range, realize that the USA-made, world-class set of sights pictured in this article, the Scalarworks PEAK sights, are $130 for the set.
+You can either buy a cheap, easily broken gun show junk, or you can buy something that works and will last.
 Your choice.

 I’m a National Match competitor and have won all my CMP medals with iron sights, but they are never zeroed at point of aim.
 How is that possible?